 The Novel materials series explores how engineers can approach both design and construction with these materials in mind, and it offers practical advice on what to consider to utilise them successfully within projects.

-Identify options for reducing the carbon footprint of your designs
+Identify the newest options available for reducing your carbon footprint

 Discover best practices around sustainable design

 SME owners, directors, and managers

 Professor of Sustainable Design, University of Bristol

 James worked on a wide variety of projects and has designed in a variety of materials, including steel, concrete, timber, earth, straw and glass.
 In 2015, James moved full-time into academia, where he teaches structural design with a focus on low-carbon solutions.
 He has co-written Conceptual Design of Buildings and Designing Timber Structures.

 Rosie Goldrick leads a diverse team of multidisciplinary engineers in designing and implementing innovative projects throughout East Africa.
 She is a structural engineer with expertise in seismic design and non-conventional materials.
 She has also contributed to the development of standards for one of the most prevalent construction materials in Rwanda - adobe block.

 David has over 10 years of experience working with natural materials in construction.
 Whilst working for industry leader Tŷ Pren, David has led the design of roundwood timber frame buildings and managed teams during all phases of construction.
 He is passionate about how roundwood can be incorporated into many different design solutions.